INF2023AI-Python/Fun-with-Friends/README.md

 Color Battle: Two players attempt to fill in as much space as possible with their respective colours within a 30-second time limit.
 Areas that have been covered by opponents can be re-coloured.

+#### How to Play:
++ two gamepads required
++ Open the terminal
++ start the game using this command: cd /home/pi/Fun-with-Friends/colorBattle sudo python colorBattle.py
++ first select your level, use the buttons to choose easy or hard
+    + Blue for easy, Yellow for hard
+    + using the Red button to confirm your choice
++ Game start, use the arrow keys to move your colour
++ After 30 sec, game over, and whoever gets more points(area painted on the screen), is the winner, or it can be a tie.

+#### About the files
 In colorBattle Folder there are 2 more folders.

 /game_file/ includes 6 functions for the game colorBattle